WilmerLab/wilmerlab.github.io/_pages/people.md

     2012 Named to the Forbes Top 30-Under-30 list in Energy Innovation<br>
     [Click here to see more awards](https://www.youtube.com/watch?v=ityRn2IA24A&t=3s)"
 current_members:
-  - image_path: /assets/img/people/MeiirbekProfilePic.jpg
+  - image_path: /assets/img/people/DominickProfilePic.jpg
-    alt: "Meiirbek Islamov"
+    alt: "Dominick Filonowich"
-    title: "Meiirbek Islamov"
+    title: "Dominick Filonowich"
     excerpt: "*Graduate Student*<br>
-    **Meiirbek is interested in thermal transport phenomena in MOFs.**
+    **Dominick is interested in developing tools to ease the generation of more complex chemical structures for quantum chemical and classical calculations.**
-    He received his B.S. and M.S degrees in Chemical Engineering from Nazarbayev University (Astana, Kazakhstan) in 2017 and Columbia University in the City of New York in 2018, respectively.
-At Columbia, he worked on the development of ion selective Membranes for Redox-flow battery.
-Previously, he spent a summer doing research at Stanford University, where he worked on Rayleigh-Taylor instability in polymer solutions.
-Also, he visited a TNO (Delft, Netherlands) to work on CO<sub>2</sub> capture."
+    He received a B.S. in Chemical Engineering with a minor in Chemistry in 2020 from the New Mexico Institute of Mining and Technology.
+He received a M.S. in Chemical Engineering in 2022 from the University of Pittsburgh working with Dr. John Keith investigating polymer crystalline hydrates via quantum chemical calculations."
   - image_path: /assets/img/people/BeccaProfilePic.png
     alt: "Becca Segel"
     title: "Becca Segel"